 - Eat Svanetian cuisine: When in Svaneti, you must sample the region’s distinctive (and indulgent) cuisine.
 Highlights include kubdari—or Svanetian ‘meat pie’—a khachapuri bread stuffed with mince meat, and chvishtari, a pan-fried cornmeal bread stuffed with cheese.
 Cafe Laila, right on the town square, is the most popular eatery in town and serves all the local favourites.

-- Eat Svanetian salt: Worth a mention all of its own, Svanetian salt is an addictive concoction made from sea salt and spices—fenugreek, dill, coriander, cumin, marigold, red pepper, and who knows what else.
+- Eat Svanetian salt: Trust me, it’s worth a mention!
+Svanetian salt is an addictive concoction made from sea salt and spices—fenugreek, dill, coriander, cumin, marigold, red pepper, and who knows what else.
 You’ll find it on the dining tables of every good guesthouse and restaurant in the area.
 We purchased a few bags from our guesthouse to take back to Tbilisi as a gift for our Airbnb hosts—it went down very well.

 Looking for something different?
 Try another of these popular destinations in Georgia to get your mountain fix.